chimay/wheel/README.md

   + result can be filtered, as usual
 - dedicated buffers stack to save your searches
   + layer ring in each dedicated buffer
+- batch operations
+- autogroup files by extension or directory
+- save tabs & windows in minimal session file
 - display files
   + split levels : torus, circle, location
   + split